-The number of cyber attacks on businesses has increased by 30% in Q2 2024, according to the research by CheckPoint.
-Statista adds that these attacks have also become more targeted and complex, negatively impacting not only the financial state of the companies but their reputation as well.
-Unfortunately, small businesses tend to be more prone to cyber attacks due to several reasons: lack of resources, lack of in-house expertise, or poor security culture.
-All these factors lead to an increase in the number of attacks on small businesses, causing significant financial and reputational damage.
+According to CheckPoint research, cyber attacks on businesses increased by 30% in Q2 2024.
+Statista adds that these attacks have also become more targeted and complex, negatively impacting not only companies’ financial health but also their reputation.
+Unfortunately, small businesses tend to be more prone to cyberattacks for several reasons: limited resources, limited in-house expertise, or a poor security culture.
+All these factors increase the number of attacks on small businesses, causing significant financial and reputational damage.

 In this article, we discuss the most effective ways for small businesses to enhance their security and create a more safeguarded digital environment.